Iolo Morganwg: Legacy

 In 1926, in honor of the hundredth anniversary of Morganwg's death, a plaque was mounted at the location of his old shop.
 It reads:

-This stone was placed here by the East And Mid-Glamorgan sections of the National Union of Welsh Language Societies on the centenary of his death on 17/12/1826 to mark the house in which he sold books.
+This stone was placed here by the East and Mid-Glamorgan sections of the National Union of Welsh Language Societies on the centenary of his death on the 17th of December 1826 to mark the house in which he sold books.

 A memorial plaque was erected in 2009, on the approximate site of the first Gorsedd ceremony, held on London's Primrose Hill in 1792, and another memorial stone on Stalling Down near Cowbridge, where the first Gorsedd ceremony in Wales took place in 1795.

 Such was the extent of his forgery that, even into the 21st century, some of his tampered versions of medieval Welsh texts are better known than the original versions.

 A Welsh-language school in Cowbridge, Ysgol Iolo Morganwg, is named after him, and Super Furry Animals vocalist Gruff Rhys dedicated a song to him on his 2014 album, American Interior.